 Managing the Power Tradeoff in Post Hoc Tests by Reducing the Number of Comparisons

 One method to mitigate this tradeoff is by reducing the number of comparisons.
-If you reduce the number of comparisons, the procedure can use a larger individual error rate to achieve the family error rate that you specify—which increases the statistical power.
+This reduction allows the procedure to use a larger individual error rate to achieve the family error rate that you specify—which increases the statistical power.

 Throughout this article, I’ve written about performing all pairwise comparisons—which compares all possible group pairings.
-While this is the most common approach, the number of comparisons quickly piles up!
-However, depending on the nature and purpose of your study, you might not need to compare all possible groups.
+While this is the most common approach, the number of contrasts quickly piles up!
+However, depending on your study’s purpose, you might not need to compare all possible groups.

 Your study might need to compare only a subset of all possible comparisons for a variety of reasons.
 I’ll cover two common reasons and show you which post hoc tests you can use.
 In the following examples, I’ll display only the confidence interval graphs and not the hypothesis test results.
 Notice how these other methods make fewer comparisons (3 and 4) for our example dataset than Tukey’s method (6).

 While you’re designing your study, it’s crucial that you define in advance the multiple comparisons method that you will use.
 Don’t try various methods, and then choose the one that produces the most favorable results.
 That’s data dredging, and it can lead to spurious findings.
 I’m using multiple post hoc tests on a single dataset to show how they differ, but that’s not an appropriate practice for a real study.
 Define your methodology in advance, including one post hoc analysis, before analyzing the data, and stick to it!

 Key Takeaway: When it’s possible, compare a subset of groups to increase your statistical power.